KenKundert/emborg/doc/configuring.rst

 ~~~~~~~~~~~~~~

 Parameters used by the chunker command.
-More information is available from `chunker_params
+More information is available from `chunker_params Borg documentation
 <https://borgbackup.readthedocs.io/en/stable/usage/notes.html#chunker-params>`_.